dyegosutil/aws-s3-presigned-post/README.md

 - Adding conditions/restrictions:
 Example: You need to create a Pre Signed Post that will allow the user to upload a file with the name starting with "Full_Report_", not bigger than 100 MB and having the tag confidential=true.
-Note that for each condition util methods `withConditionNmae` and/or `withConditionNameStartingWith` are available.
+Note that for each condition util methods `withConditionName` and/or `withConditionNameStartingWith` are available.
 Below are all the supported conditions.
 For full details of the conditions check the class `PostParams`:
   - Bucket